+I have to admit I didn't think a balcony would get any use traveling in an icy wilderness, but I was surprised by just how much time I spent out there.
+Here you can have four seasons in one day, but we were blessed with some very sunny days (though still cold).
 I stood there one day looking out as we were due to anchor, and suddenly two minke whales went past.
 I just had time to run inside and grab my camera for a photo - what a moment!
 I also saw penguins from my balcony, and I made good use of the binoculars provided in my room.
-In fact I was surprised by just how much time I spent on the balcony, considering I was in Antarctica.
-Here you can have four seasons in one day, but we were blessed with some very sunny days (though still cold); I even managed to sit outside the spa on a sun bed for an hour at one point!

 Scenic Eclipse is a beautiful yacht, and she looked stunning in Antarctica against the brilliant white background.
 Choose this ship for your Antarctica cruise and you will have a real adventure during the day, and the utmost luxury back on board.
 A truly magical combination.